FamilySearch/GEDCOM-registries/generated_files/README.md

 This generated JSON provides a FamilySearch GEDCOM v7.1 validation model (labels, tag mappings, data types and record structures) that can be used by an automated validator to validate the syntax of a GEDCOM file.
+Note that v7.1 is not yet released and this file might experience breaking changes.

 ## payloads.tsv